noahkohrs/PMU-proximity/docs/TECHNICAL_REVIEW.md

 - `toJson()` : that will return the json representation of the object
 - `fromJson(JSONObject json)` : that will return the object from the json representation

+All of the actions and parameters are defined as constants to avoid any typo errors during development.

 ### Sending
 There is not much to say about sending the payloads, as it is just using the `sendPayload` method from the Nearby Connections API.